 Choosing Chandler & Knowles CPAs trust services ensures that the sections of your trust meet your current and future financial goals.

 Below is the basic structure of your irrevocable trust:

 Trustee -- The trustee manages and oversees the wealth in the trust agreement.
-This role entails working directly with the people that benefit from the estate, and ensures that all of provisions within the agreement are fulfilled.
-Among one the most important aspects of selecting a trustee, is that it requires financial expertise to manage investments over time to ensure that the assets are producing earnings to meet the objectives set for the estate.
+This role entails working directly with the people that benefit from the estate and ensures that all of the provisions within the agreement are fulfilled.
+Among one of the most important aspects of selecting a trustee, is that it requires financial expertise to manage investments over time to ensure that the assets are producing earnings to meet the objectives set for the estate.

 Beneficiary -- The beneficiaries are the individuals who receive the wealth and assets stated within the agreement.
 Depending on the written terms of the contract, beneficiaries are entitled to payments or gifts set up by the grantor.
 Beneficiaries are also entitled to documentation and accounting information that details how the estate is being managed.

 At Chandler & Knowles, your financial success is our goal.
 Let use help you plan and draft your trust so it can meet the objectives and vision for your estate to ensure the wellbeing of your family.

 "I recommend Chandler & Knowles CPA's without hesitation, and we look forward to working with Rochelle, Kristy and the rest of the C&K staff for another 7 years and beyond!"